STI or HIV Testing

-Oldham County Health Department offers testing for several Sexually Transmitted Diseases (STDs) including HIV, gonorrhea, Chlamydia, and syphilis.
+Oldham County Health Department offers testing for several Sexually Transmitted Infections (STIs) including HIV, gonorrhea, Chlamydia, and syphilis.

 (Human Immunodeficiency Virus) testing involves a blood test to detect antibodies against the virus.
 HIV testing can be done confidentially or anonymously.
 Lab results are received in about 2-3 weeks.